Lately, it seems like some new food trends in particular are not so new after all.

 - Make an apple shrub, which would make a great addition to an already apple-spiked delicious cocktail.

 - Or, go even sweeter, with pineapple and something that pairs well with it – maybe ginger, or even lime juice.
+This tropical-inspired flavor would be a tasty addition to a passion fruit mocktail.

 - I’ve also seen some intriguing savory ingredients too, such as sun gold tomatoes, or even beets for an earthier alternative.